 With its growing economy and expanding industrial landscape, India has recognized the need for environmental protection and sustainable practices.
-To ensure that businesses and industries adhere to environmental regulations, the government mandates various environmental licenses and permits.
-These licenses are essential to balance economic growth and environmental conservation.
-This article will explore the different types of environmental licenses and permits in India and their significance in safeguarding the nation’s ecology.
+To ensure that businesses and industries comply with environmental regulations, the government requires various ecological licenses and permits.
+These licenses are crucial for striking a balance between economic growth and ecological conservation.
+This article will examine the multiple types of environmental licenses and permits in India and their importance in protecting the nation’s ecology.

 Types of Environmental Licenses in India